skinra07/PhlipHueLight/README.md

 the state of the lights.
 When application starts up it print out all the lights and their state (on/off, brightness, name, and ID).
 Then it print out any changes in the light's state.

+__Please see the document in doc folder for details about the application.__